Bhiwandi Road railway station

-The platforms at Bhiwandi railway station are very spacious.
+The platforms at Bhiwandi Road railway station are very spacious.
 There are 5 platforms.
 The trains towards & Diva halt at platform 1, 2 or 3 and the train moving towards Vasai Road halt at platform 4 or 5.
 A Decent number of trains halt at Bhiwandi.

 There was a necessity for a suburban rail line for Bhiwandi.
-The Mumbai Metropolitan Region Development Authority started to construct the Thane–Kalyan Line 5 of the Mumbai Metro through Bhiwandi.
+The Mumbai Metropolitan Region Development Authority started to construct the Orange Line 5 of the Mumbai Metro through Bhiwandi.

 History

 In British times, sweet sugarcane was spread from Saltbunder road to Bhiwandi.
 In this area railway was stopped by the British for transporting salt by freight.